2020–21 Manchester City F.C. season: Matches

 The league fixtures were announced on 20 August 2020.
 The 2020–21 season officially began on 12 September 2020.
 However, clubs who had participated in the latter rearranged knockout rounds of the previous season's Champions League and Europa League competitions in August 2020 were allowed a further week to rest and prepare their squads for the new season.
-City's game at home versus Aston Villa originally scheduled for Game Week 1 was therefore postponed until later in the season and instead they started their campaign on the following Monday night away to Wolves.
-The Aston Villa home game was eventually rearranged for 20 January 2021.
+City's match at home against Aston Villa, originally scheduled for gameweek 1, was therefore postponed until later in the season, and City instead started their campaign on the following Monday night away to Wolverhampton Wanderers.
+The Aston Villa home fixture was eventually rearranged for 20 January 2021.

 On 28 December 2020, City's away game at Everton was postponed four hours before kick off following a Premier League Board meeting.
 Manchester City lodged a request with the Premier League to rearrange the fixture following an increase in positive SARS-CoV-2 test results received by the club earlier the same day, on top of four positive cases reported on Christmas Day for two non-playing staff, Kyle Walker and Gabriel Jesus.
 The Board agreed to rearrange the game as a safety precaution.
-The game was subsequently rescheduled for 17 February 2021.
+The match was subsequently rescheduled for 17 February 2021.

 Note: Match numbers indicated on the left hand side are references to the Game Weeks (GW) scheduled by the Premier League, and not the order in which matches were played after postponements and schedule alterations.